-When you are considering selling products in the Chinese market, you want to make sure that they have a certain future or at least you can quickly earn money with before they get phased out.
-Since most companies treat the Chinese market as a strategic market, it often makes sense to choose products that at least somehow have some aspects in common with the 5-years plan that is being promulgated by the Chinese government since this will at least give you some certainty that your product will not be suddenly banned or phased out due to regulatory requirements.
+When you are considering to sell products in the Chinese market, you want to make sure that they have a certain future or at least you can quickly earn money with before they get phased out.
+Since most companies treat the Chinese market as a strategic market, it often makes sense to chose products that at least somehow have similarities with the 5-years plan that is being promulgated by the Chinese government since this will at least give you some certainty that your product will not be suddenly banned or phased out due to regulatory requirements.